DasLab/KaggleOpenVaccine/README.md

 2. Install EternaFold, available for free noncommercial use [here](https://www.eternagame.org/about/software).

-3. Git clone [Arnie](https://github.com/DasLab/arnie), follow instructions [here](https://github.com/DasLab/arnie/blob/master/docs/setup_doc.md) to link EternaFold to it.
+3. Git clone [Arnie](https://github.com/DasLab/arnie), which wraps EternaFold in python and allows RNA thermodynamic calculations across many packages.
+Follow instructions [here](https://github.com/DasLab/arnie/blob/master/docs/setup_doc.md) to link EternaFold to it.

 4. Add path to this repository as `KOV_PATH` (so that script can find path to stored model files):